 Graduating high school is an accomplishment, always filled with additional successes along the way.
 So be proud!
 You worked hard, now is the time to showcase your hard-won talents and wins.
 That isn’t to say you should be cocky or boastful, however.
 There’s a line.
 All the same, if you campaigned hard and worked to get policies changed in your time as class president, talk about it!
 If you practiced extra hours to shave a few seconds off of your personal swimming record, talk about it!
 If you formed a club, if you were the lead in a school play, if you got a 4.0, if you won the school talent show—this is your time to showcase it.

 DON’T: Forget to edit

 Often the Achilles’ heel of any essay—whether you’re a superb writer or not—is editing, or more specifically, lack thereof.
 It’s so easy to sit back after you’ve written your concluding paragraph, click save, and then send it in.
 That is a big DON’T!
 Always edit.
 Now is the time for spelling and grammar checks.
-Now is the time to re-read and make sure everything flows.
-Now is the time to give your essay to someone else so they can edit it with fresh eyes.
+Re-read and make sure everything flows.
+Give your essay to someone else so they can edit it with fresh eyes.
 You don’t want the admissions team to think less of your essay for one or two silly, fixable mistakes, after all.

 Use these do’s and don’ts, as well as our other essay writing tips, and you’ll be in good shape.
-The essay is an important factor to the college admission process, and oftentimes the only time the college will get “to know the real you.”
-It’s not only a number game, but a word game as well.
+The essay is an important factor in the college admission process, and oftentimes the only time the college will get “to know the real you.”
+It’s not only a number game but a word game as well.